-These mothers will most likely be breastfeeding and pumping in between feedings, to get their breast milk supplies up.
+These mothers will most likely be breastfeeding and pumping between feedings to get their breast milk supplies up.

 How to Use a Lactation Aid

-- Your baby should be latched onto the breast first, and then the tube can be slipped into his/her mouth; this can be done after your baby has nursed on both breasts, without the SNS.
+- Your baby should be latched onto the breast first, and then the tube can be slipped into their mouth; this can be done after your baby has nursed on both breasts without the SNS.

 - Mom might need to hold the tube in place while breastfeeding.
 The tube should be placed in the corner of the baby’s mouth.

-- A baby should not take longer than 20 minutes to finish 30ml, as this could indicate that he/she is not properly latched on.
+- A baby should not take longer than 20 minutes to finish 30ml, as this could indicate that they are not properly latched on.

 Advantages of Lactation Aids

 - Mothers learn to breastfeed, even if they are mostly supplementing with formula in the beginning.

 - Baby is less likely to reject the breast than if supplemented with a bottle or cup.